-Samsung's Galaxy Note series has always been full of high-powered devices for working professionals.
-At a Thursday event in New York, Samsung unveiled the Galaxy Note 9, full of even more top-shelf features.
+Samsung’s Galaxy Note series has always been full of high-powered devices for working professionals, and the Galaxy Note 9 is full of even more top-shelf features.
 But how does it stack up to other flagship models?

 The latest Note device boasts expandable storage, updated S Pen, and more.
 However, other devices from Samsung, Google, and Apple also contain core features that set them apart in the world of enterprise smartphone users.